Seek out just about any list naming the “most expensive cities in the world,” and chances are that London, England, will be on it.

 I hope these London budget travel tips will help YOU save money in London the next time you visit!

-What other money-saving tips do YOU have for London?
+What other money-saving tips do YOU have for London on a budget?